-In February 1945, shortly after Carl Gustaf Tersmeden‘s engagement to Hjördis Genberg, he left his job at AB Aerotransport for his family’s company Graningeverken, based in Västernorrland, the business being the production of wood pulp and paper. [“Timber money.
-In this case it really does go grow on trees.” – Frasier]
+In February 1945, shortly after Carl Gustaf Tersmeden‘s engagement to Hjördis Genberg, he left his job at AB Aerotransport and joined his family’s Västernorrland-based business, Graningeverken.
+The business being the production of wood pulp and paper.
+In the 1930s the company owned more than 110,000 hectares of forest in Sweden. [“Timber money.
+In this case it really does grow on trees.” – Frasier]

 Tersan the unshaven

-Hjördis left Sweden for the first time on 7th December 1945, bound for Baltimore, on the passenger carrying merchant vessel SS Mangarella.
+Hjördis left Sweden, for the first time, on 7th December 1945, bound for Baltimore on the passenger-carrying merchant vessel SS Mangarella.
 The ship’s manifest listed her mother, living in Sörberge, Västernorrland, as her nearest of kin.
 (Sörberge is around 4km from Hjördis’ childhood home in Vivstavarv).

 “I was due to leave the ship in Baltimore,” Hjördis later wrote, “and my heart was thumping as we approached the quay .
 There were only twelve passengers, and everyone had been so warm and welcoming to the young Swedish girl who was about to get married in a foreign country.
 The passengers and the captain were worried that I wouldn’t be able to manage on my own.
 I calmed them down by saying that Tersan would be there to meet me.
 But he wasn’t.”

 “The ship was there, and I was there, but there was no sign of Tersan.
 Now I got worried, and I really didn’t know what to do.
 The captain and the passengers suggested that I stay onboard, and disembark at New York.
 I had almost decided to do that when Tersan finally showed up… unshaven as always!
 But, oh was I happy to see him!”

 “He told me we were going to spend Christmas with friends in Palm Beach.
 Naturally, I was crazily excited about everything because I had never been abroad before.”